First recipients of Northern Ireland Traineeships recognised at Stormont event | FE News

 First recipients of Northern Ireland Traineeships recognised at Stormont event

-Students from South West Collegewere among thirty young people from Northern Ireland’s Further Education Colleges recognised as the first recipients of a Northern Ireland Traineeship at a ceremony in Stormont.
+Students from Northern Regional College were among the 30 young people from Northern Ireland’s Further Education Colleges recognised as the first recipients of a Northern Ireland Traineeship at a ceremony in Stormont.

-The students, five from each FE College, were among the first cohort from Northern Ireland to complete a NI Traineeship.

 The new NI Traineeships enable school-leavers and adults to gain a qualification equivalent to five GCSEs (Level 2), while also gaining valuable work experience in the sector they are interested in.
 The students were recognised for exceptional progress, personal achievement, and their commitment to completing the Traineeship.